Questions about ... the program

 What is an EFC or Adjusted Gross Icome

 The Expected Family Contribution (EFC) is a measure of your family’s financial strength and is calculated according to a formula established by law.
 The information you report on your FAFSA is used to calculate your EFC.
 We use the EFC to determine your federal student aid eligibility and financial aid award.

 Note: Your EFC is not the amount of money your family will have to pay for college nor is it the amount of federal student aid you will receive.

 Adjusted Gross Income, or AGI, is your total gross income minus specific specific dedecutions.
 You can find your AGI on your prior income tax form.
 R

 What if I receive a scholarship?

-If your scholarship is designated as going towards tuition only, this will be applied prior to any Parkside Promise grants.
-If it does not designate as being a tuition specific award, it will be applied after any Parkside Promise funds.
+If your scholarship must be used for tuition, it will be applied prior to any Parkside Promise or Wisconsin Tuition Promise grants.
+If it can be used for something other than tuition and fees, it will be applied after any Parkside Promise or Wisconsin Tuition Promise funds.

 What does it mean if I’m selected for verification?